 Planning/Technical Assistance projects are restricted to a single study per municipality in any single fiscal year.
 CFAP funding is also restricted to up to 50% of the study costs.

-Capital Projects
+Capital & Operating Projects

-CFAP funding is available to offset up to 50% of the cost of purchasing or leasing vehicles, equipment, or other transit supportive facilities.
+CFAP funding is available to offset up to 65% of the cost of operating transit services, purchasing or leasing vehicles, equipment, or other transit supportive facilities.